rmjarvis/TreeCorr/docs/cov.rst

    will have ``varxi`` and ``cov`` attributes calculated according to whatever ``var_method`` you specified.
 5. It also allows you to call `dd.estimate_cov <Corr2.estimate_cov>`
-   with any different method you want.
+   with any method you want.
    And you can include ``dd`` in a list of correlation objects passed to `estimate_multi_cov`.